APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

    ![](./media/7.png)

-2. On the **Sign in to Microsoft Azure** tab you will see the login screen, in that enter the following email/username, and click on **Next**.
+2. On the **Sign in to Microsoft Azure** tab, you will see the login screen.
+Enter the following email/username, and click on **Next**.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>